According to the Oxford Dictionary, a Social Justice Warrior is ‘a person who expresses or promotes socially progressive views.’

-It is an indication that his nature and function are those of the apostle who ultimately regrets his own devotion and the devotion of others to Jesus, who would prefer ultimately to use the power of this devotion for something which his own judgement considers to be better; for whom Jesus is finally less important and indispensable than this better thing.” [iv]
+It is an indication that his nature and function are those of the apostle who ultimately regrets his own devotion and the devotion of others to Jesus, who would prefer ultimately to use the power of this devotion for something which his own judgement considers to be better […]” [iv]

-These statements form Barth’s critique of the elected who, in their rejection of Christ, reject themselves; suffering a similar fate of self-destruction that consumed Judas:
+These statements form Barth’s critique of a people who, in their rejection of Christ, reject themselves; suffering a similar fate of self-destruction that consumed Judas:

 This handing over of Jesus is occurring today.
-Jesus is being surrendered to an ideology as a slave, not as He exists – King of Kings and LORD of Lords, the one who is and was, and is to come!
+Jesus is surrendered to an ideology as a slave, not as He, according to the Biblical witness, exists – as King of Kings and LORD of Lords, the one who is and was, and is to come!

-Any Christian who hands Jesus over to this corrupt, enslaving ideology; or who chooses to measure Christian discipleship by allegiance to such, are the brethren of Iscariot, not Christ.
+Any person who hands Jesus over to a largely corrupted, and enslaving ideology; any person who chooses to measure Christian discipleship by allegiance to Leftism’s ‘liberalist religion’, or its equivalent on the Right, are the brethren of Iscariot, not Christ.